Bob Iger: Company boards and other activities

+Los Angeles Lakers

+On August 12, 2026, ESPN reported that Iger, along with American businessman Josh Kushner, had agreed to purchase the Los Angeles Lakers for a record setting $12 billion.

 Personal life

 Iger has been married twice.
 His first marriage to Kathleen Susan Iger ended in divorce.
-They have two daughters.
-In 1995, Iger married journalist Willow Bay in an interfaith Jewish and Roman Catholic service in Bridgehampton, New York.
+They had two daughters.
+In 1995, Iger married journalist Willow Bay in an interfaith Jewish and Roman Catholic service in Bridgehampton, New York, and they have two sons.
 According to Forbes, Iger's estimated net worth is over $700 million in 2024.

 Politics

 Iger has described himself as a centrist.
 He previously identified with the Democratic Party.
 In 2016, Iger switched his party registration from Democratic to independent.
 In May 2016, during a dispute over Disney Resort's low wages, Iger wrote in a Facebook post claiming that Disney had hired 11,000 new employees in the past decade at Disneyland, and 18,000 in the past five years in the US.
 Iger specifically targeted US Senator from Vermont Bernie Sanders, who had been outspoken on the issue.
 Disney settled with the US Department of Labor and agreed to pay back wages the following year.

 Iger co-chaired a fundraiser for the Hillary Clinton 2016 presidential campaign on August 22, 2016.
-He was named to President-elect Trump's Strategic and Policy Forum on December 2, 2016.
+He was named to President-elect Donald Trump's Strategic and Policy Forum on December 2, 2016.
 He resigned from the Forum on June 1, 2017, out of protest after President Trump withdrew the United States from the Paris Climate Agreement.
 Iger had considered running for president before and after the 2016 U.S. presidential election as a Democrat, but ultimately decided against it.

 Accolades and recognition

 In December 2019, Iger was named by Time as their Businessperson of the Year.
 In 2020, he was inducted into the Television Hall of Fame.
 In September 2022, Iger was appointed an Honorary Knight Commander of the Order of the British Empire (KBE) by Queen Elizabeth II "for services to the UK/US relations".
 In October 2024, Iger was awarded with the title of Chevalier de la Legion d'honneur by French president Emmanuel Macron for his service to the country of France.

+In 2026, Iger's successor as CEO of Disney, Josh D'Amaro, named Iger a Disney Legend.